RaspberryPiFoundation/webdev-curriculum/en-GB/lesson1/lesson1.md

 Even though the browser will try to display things as best as it can, it helps it to know what these things are.

-To tell browser that, we use `tags`.
+To tell the browser that, we use `tags`.

 Tags look like this:
 `<p>This is some text.</p>`